Five Life-giving Partnerships

 In 1940, the Anglican cathedral in Coventry was bombed by the German Air Force and 500 local citizens were killed.
 In the rubble that remained, several large nails were found melted together in the shape of a cross.
 When the cathedral was rebuilt, the ruins of the bombed-out structure were left as a reminder of the horrors of war.
 Vowing to respond to that devastation as Jesus would, the cathedral community created what has become a world-wide network to promote peace known as the Community of the Cross of Nails (CCN).

 Pullen’s connection to that worldwide ministry of reconciliation was begun when the first group of young people from our church spent a month there in 1974.
-A second group made the pilgrimage in 1976, and in 1978 Pullen was named a Center of the Community Cross of Nails.
-Since that time, dozens of Pullen people, mostly youth, participated in pilgrimages to Coventry every 3-5 years during the next several decades.
-In 2007, a group of Pullen adults continued this tradition and in 2012, five Pullen people represented us at CCN’s gathering to celebrate the 50th anniversary of the rebuilding of the cathedral in 1962.
+A second group made the pilgrimage in 1976 and in 1978 Pullen was named a Center of the Community Cross of Nails.
+Our Cross of Nails hangs in the back of our sanctuary.
+Dozens of Pullen people, mostly youth, participated in pilgrimages to Coventry every 3-5 years during the next several decades.
+In 2007 and 2012, groups of Pullen adults continued this tradition.
+In 2014 Pullen celebrated the 40th anniversary of this world-wide reconciliation community and the Dean of Coventry Cathedral visited Pullen in June of 2015.
 Our Cross of Nails Reconciliation Fellowship, one of our mission groups, oversees this partnership, encouraging us to be reconcilers within our congregation and beyond.

 AMOS Health and Hope